-Variety is key: The most effective kitchen lighting actually involves many different kinds of lights.
-Ambient lights, task lights and accent lights, all working together, bring a wide variety of illumination to your kitchen and can be adjusted to set the mood.
-Do not try to illuminate your kitchen with just one overhead light, though you can use an overhead ceiling light with a flush or semi-flush mount to provide the ambient source.
-Accent lighting can spotlight interesting features of your kitchen, like a neat bowl, unique splashback tile or a beloved china collection.
+1. Variety is key: The most effective kitchen lighting actually involves many different kinds of lights working together.
+Ambient lights, task lights and accent lights, used in tandem, bring a wide variety of illumination to your kitchen and can be adjusted to set the mood.
+Do not try to illuminate your kitchen with just one overhead light, though you can use an overhead ceiling light, like a flush mount or semi-flush mount to provide the ambient source.
+Accent lighting can spotlight interesting features of your kitchen, like a neat bowl, unique backsplash tile or a beloved china collection.
 (Accent lights are especially great for those of you with open shelving!)

-2. Go big or go home: One way to bring attention to your kitchen is to install a big statement light—or a few, since many people are now hanging two identical or similar lights atop a kitchen island, for example, like in the picture at right.
-The Landmark Capiza 3-Light Pendant showcases the unique patterns on the capiz shells used for decoration.
-The Troy Lighting Bamboo 8 Light Island is great for an elegant Asian-inspired space.
-Consider putting in a chandelier or a smaller chandelette for heightened glamor.
+2. Go big or go home: One way to bring attention to your kitchen is to install a big statement light—or a few, since many people are now hanging two or three identical or similar lights atop a kitchen island, for example.

-Make it colorful: Look for lighting fixtures with splashes of color, like these options from Elk Lighting: Arco Baleno Pendant, Cilindro Pendant, Mela Pendant and Vortex Pendant.
-They're often available in different colors and styles to match your kitchen décor and really make it pop.
+4. Make it colorful: Look for lighting fixtures with splashes of color.
+They're often available in different colors and styles to match your kitchen decor and really make it pop.
 Or, if your kitchen is more neutral (whether you designed it that way or you have to keep it that way), a colorful light fixture can be especially interesting and become a conversation piece.

-Keep it clean: Make sure you buy fixtures that you know you can keep clean.
+6. Keep it clean: Make sure you buy fixtures that you know you can keep clean.
 A clean light is working at its highest potential, but a dirty one isn't doing you any good.
-Keep the fixtures dusted, check them for bugs every so often (especially in summer), clean as needed and use bulbs with warm color temperatures and a high Color Rendering Index, or CRI, rating.
+Keep the fixtures dusted, check them for bugs every so often (especially in summer) and clean them as needed.

 Following these 6 steps will help you create and illuminate a kitchen you are going to love, one you'll show off to everyone you know and one that just might become your new favorite room!
-But if you need more help or advice, feel free to call our trained lighting specialists at 1-866-688-3562.
+But if you need more help or advice, feel free to contact us or call our trained lighting specialists at 1-866-688-3562.
 You can also sign up for our newsletters.